ejazsyed/cap-pg/README.md

 Add local test user to .cdsrc.json

 ### Step 7:
 Add docker-compose.yml under cap-pg -> This will create a docker image.
-The following command `docker compose up` will create the container within which Postgresql will run as a db server
+The following command `docker compose up` will create the container within which Postgresql will run as a db server.
+Make sure the docker desktop is up and running else image download and container creation will fail!

 ### Step 8: